There was a time, not that long ago, when earning a pay cheque and helping the environment were two separate activities.

 Wind is a key source of renewable energy and has fewer effects on the environment than many other sources.
 Wind is the second most important renewable energy source in Canada, accounting for 3.5 percent of our electricity generation.

 If hanging hundreds of feet in the air is your kind of fun, being a wind technician could be the perfect career.

 As the cost of solar power systems drops and the need for renewables rises, so too will the demand for installations.

-Educational requirements: High school diploma or GED and on-the-job training, apprenticeship or post-secondary training program.
+High school diploma and on-the-job training, apprenticeship or post-secondary training program.

 4. Environmental engineer

 What does an environmental engineer do?